Withdrawing or Dropping Courses

 - Transfer to other school(s)

-- If the student has received a Nursing Student Loan, Federal Direct Loan, or a Direct Graduate PLUS Loan, he/she must complete an entrance loan counseling/debt management session, either in person or online, prior to receiving their first disbursement of loan funds at TWU.
+- If the student has received a Nursing Student Loan, Federal Direct Loan, or a Direct Graduate PLUS Loan, he/she must complete an entrance loan counseling/debt management session online prior to receiving their first disbursement of loan funds at TWU.
 NOTE: Nursing Student Loan recipients must complete entrance loan counseling/debt management each year.

-- The student must also complete an exit interview, either in person or online, if enrollment drops below 6 credit hours; or if he/she graduates, transfers to another school, or fails to enroll for any long semester.
+- The student must also complete an exit interview online if enrollment drops below half-time enrollment; or if he/she graduates, transfers to another school, or fails to enroll for any long semester.

 - The student must repay any loan received at TWU, plus accrued interest, in accordance with the repayment schedule.